Understanding C2 Classification in EICR: Is a C2 a Fail on EICR?

 Overview of EICR Grading

 The grading system in an Electrical Installation Condition Report (EICR) categorises the findings into different codes based on the level of risk they pose.
 These grades help to prioritise the remedial actions needed.
 Code C1 indicates that danger exists and immediate remedial action required is is required.
 Code C2 suggests that potentially dangerous conditions exist; hence, urgent remedial action is necessary.
 There’s also the C3 code, which implies that the electrical installation is safe but improvements are recommended for enhanced safety.
-Understanding these codes is critical for property owners and managers because they directly impact the actions that must be taken to maintain electrical safety standards.
+Understanding these codes and the main hazards is critical for property owners and managers because they directly impact the actions that must be taken to maintain electrical safety standards.
 Having a clear overview of what each grade signifies allows for better decision-making in addressing any identified issues and ensures that the electrical installations are not posing a risk to occupants.

 Understanding C1, C2, and C3 Classifications